mlliarm/particleslogic/README.md

 ## Consulting the knowledge base

 ### First example
-Inside from the prolog REPL (gnuprolot or SWI-prolog):
+Inside from the prolog REPL (gprolog or SWI-prolog):

 `?- consult('particles.pl').`